 Quite the contrary.
 I was six years old when John died, so the chances of my making it to that party were fairly slim.
 Collecting the interviews, and helping Judy set down the definitive portrait of John and his era, let me be a small part of what went on in those days, which was pretty damn great.

 Recently I had an opportunity to talk via e-mail to Larry the Cable Guy (real name Dan Whitney) on the release of his new album The Right to Bare Arms.
-I’ll have a review of that album tomorrow.
 The transcript after the jump is unedited.

 Sorry about all the SHOUTING.